Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Ergodicity and Mixing

-\begin{standing hypothesis} In this section, let $\Gamma$ be a group acting properly, cocompactly, by isometries on a proper, geodesically complete CAT($0$) space $X$.
-Assume that $\abs{\bd X} > 2$, and that $X$ admits a rank one axis. \end{standing hypothesis}
+\begin{standing hypothesis} In this section, let $X$ be a proper CAT($0$) space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+Assume that $m_{\Gamma}$ is finite. \end{standing hypothesis}

+For a group $G$ acting measurably on a space $Z$, a $G$-invariant measure $\nu$ on $Z$ is \defn{ergodic} under the action of $G$ if every $G$-invariant measurable set $A \subseteq Z$ has either $\nu(A) = 0$ or $\nu(Z \setminus A) = 0$.
+If $G$ preserves only the measure class of $\nu$, and every $G$-invariant set has either zero or full $\nu$-measure, $\nu$ is called \defn{quasi-ergodic}.

+\begin{theorem}[\thmref{main ergodicity}] \stateergodicity{true} \end{theorem} \begin{proof} The proof is standard.
+The classical argument by Hopf (\cite{hopf71}) gives \itemrefstar{erg: ergodicity} from \corref{strong stable sets}.
+Thus every $\Gamma$- and $g^t$-invariant measurable function $f \colon SX \to \R$ is constant $m$-almost everywhere, giving us \itemrefstar{erg: diagonal}.
+Since $\mu$ and $\double{\mu_x}$ are in the same measure class (see \corref{RE has full measure}), the diagonal action of $\Gamma$ on $(\dbX, \double{\mu_x})$ is quasi-ergodic.
+It follows that the $\Gamma$-action on $(\bd X, \mu_x)$ is also quasi-ergodic.
+Because convex combinations of conformal densities (of dimension $\delta_{\Gamma}$) are conformal densities (of dimension $\delta_{\Gamma}$), we can derive uniqueness of the Patterson-Sullivan measure from ergodicity of $m_{\Gamma}$.
+Thus we have \itemrefstar{erg: p-s}.
+And \itemrefstar{erg: div. type} follows from \lemref{shadow lemma} because $\mu_x$ gives positive measure to the set of radial limit points of $\Gamma$. \end{proof}